datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@part1`
 A project is a directory that contains project files.

-An exercise in empathy for users of your code (including your future self!)
+Also, an opportunity to exercise empathy for anyone who might use your code (including your future self!)

 Project files may be organized into subdirectories or kept at the top-level.